 - Sometimes members of trade unions are eligible for free or cheaper legal representation.
 Make your solicitor aware of any memberships you might have.

-What a Personal Injury Solicitor Will Do for You
+What an Injury Solicitor Will Do for You

-Once the personal injury solicitor has assessed all of this information, then they will guidance you as to whether they can proceed with a claim.
-Your solicitor will help you in preparing statements that get given to the insurance companies involved, they will then negotiate with the different parties and tell you what the best next steps are to take to make things best for you.
+Once the personal injury solicitor has assessed all of this information, then they will inform you whether they can proceed with a claim.
+Your solicitor** will help you in preparing statements that get given to the insurance companies involved.
+They will then negotiate with the different parties and tell you what the best next steps are to take to make things best for you.

 The Interview Process When Taking on a Personal Injury Claim